 We understand that any transition point causes anxiety for some parents and children.
 This can be particularly concerning if your child has SEND.
 We aim to make all transitions as seamless as possible by ensuring that the receiving staff have as much knowledge and information as possible.

-Moving into West End First
+Moving into West End Primary School

 The Early Years staff place emphasis on getting to know all the children coming into school.
 As part of this process staff visit the children in their previous settings, liaising with the Pre-school providers who already know the children well.
 They also offer home visits where they can talk to you in the comfort of the home.

-They take these opportunities to meet the children and discuss any children with SEND, Identifying any support that is already in place or may be needed in the future.
+They take these opportunities to meet the children and discuss any children with SEND, identifying any support that is already in place or may be needed in the future.
 Records are transferred up with the children and support continued where necessary.

 During the child’s early days in school staff make observations and assessments, which act as a marker to measure progress against at a later date.

-Moving on to Middle School
+Moving on to High School

 This is a challenging time for all children and their families, but we understand that it can be a particularly worrying time for children who need extra support or have additional needs and they may need a little extra transition support.

-If your child has a SEND, and enhanced transition is appropriate, we begin planning in Year 4.
-In agreement with your chosen middle school we can arrange extra visits, throughout the summer term, for children we feel would benefit from more opportunities to experience what it is like.
+If your child has a SEND, and enhanced transition is appropriate, we begin planning in Year 6.
+In agreement with your chosen high school we can arrange extra visits, throughout the summer term, for children we feel would benefit from more opportunities to experience what it is like.
 This may be working through the ‘Arfur Moe’ transition process with an appropriate adult.
 This supports them in the following:-

 • finding ways around the building